 Company Buyback Right.
-If a Class A Shareholder leaves the Company for any reason prior to December 31, 2030, the Company shall have the automatic right to buyback all Class A Shares held by the Class A Shareholder at the then current value of the Class A Shares as determined by the Fair Market Value of the Company established by the Board pursuant to Section ___ of Article ___, or if a Fair Market Value of the Company is not available, based on a 5x EBITDA valuation of the Company’s most recent annual Income Statement.
+If a Class A Shareholder leaves the Company as a contractor for any reason prior to December 31, 2030, the Company shall have the automatic right, but not the requirement, to buyback all Class A Shares held by the Class A Shareholder at the then current value of the Class A Shares as determined by the Fair Market Value of the Company established by the Board pursuant to Section 13.1, or if a Fair Market Value of the Company is not available, based on a 5x EBITDA valuation of the Company’s most recent annual Income Statement.
 This Company Buyback Right shall automatically become null and void and of no further force and effect on January 1, 2031.

 Class B Shares.